glebmark/Zettlr-to-Obsidian-Migration/README.md

    - Files are renamed to remove Zettelkasten IDs.
    - Journal/diary files (with "journal" or "diary" as a whole word in the filename) are chained with previous/next links at the top of each file.
    - **All `.png` files in the root directory are moved into an `assets` folder.**
+   - A YAML metadata block is inserted at the top of each note, with field for `created`.

 ## Example